brandonwilliams2/java-selenium-framework/readme.md

 #### Building the test image
 The test image is built using `sh "docker build -t='brandonwilliams2/java-selenium' ."`

-Docker will use the Dockerfile to build a docker image that contains the project and project-test .jar files, and all dependencies.
+Docker will use the Dockerfile to build a docker image that contains the project and project-test .jar files, test suites, healthcheck.sh, and all other dependencies.

 #### Pushing the test image
 The test image is pushed to docker hub using `docker push brandonwilliams2/java-selenium:latest`